Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

 \subsection{Dataset Collection}

-To the best of our knowledge, no publicly available dataset comprises triples captured from the CTI of a cyber threat.
-Available open-access CTIs are not consistent or reliable in describing malware attacks.
-To ensure the highest quality triples for \textsf{LADDER}, we collected a carefully curated set of 150 threat reports.
-These reports are collected from 36 Android malware like \textit{Cerberus, Rotexy, Judy, Gooligan, SpyNote RAT} mentioned in the MITRE website.
-Attack patterns from many of these reports exist, alibi paraphrased and mapped to the MITRE ATT\&CK framework.
-The reports explain the malware's emergence, propagation, attack patterns, and IoCs in natural language and are written by security analysts from organizations such as McAfee, Symantec, and Kaspersky.
+To our knowledge, no public dataset containing triples extracted from CTI sources exists.
+To ensure the highest quality of triples for our knowledge graph creation, we curated CTI reports related to 36 malware, including \textit{Cerberus, Rotexy, Judy, Gooligan,} and \textit{SpyNote RAT} listed on the MITRE website; representative of Android malware during 2015-2022.
+Many attack patterns in these reports were paraphrased and mapped to the MITRE ATT\&CK framework.
+These reports are authored by security analysts from reputable organizations such as McAfee, Symantec, and Kaspersky and provide natural language descriptions of the malware emergence, propagation, attack patterns, and IoCs.